osg-htc/operations/docs/ansible_intro.md

 completes the installation of the service according to the rules provided in the playbooks.
 On completion there is a not running repo1.7 (as a backup) and a newly updated repo1.8.

+Most service machines can be installed from scratch in less than 15 minutes, none require more than 1 hour.
+Most of the 15 minutes is taken by firstboot activities.
+The longest to install is repo, the majority of the installation time is fetching and unpacking an archive of its content.

 ### Some examples

 Follow are excerpts from sundry playbooks and specification files for actual services.